Knit a Cozy Stripe Hat for Baby

 Before we jump into the hat itself, let’s define a few key knitting actions you’ll be using.

-- 1×1 Rib Stitch: This makes the stretchy brim.
-It’s formed by alternating one knit stitch and one purl stitch (k1, p1) across the row.
-On the next row, you’ll knit the knit stitches and purl the purl stitches as they face you.
+• 1×1 Rib Stitch: This makes the stretchy brim seen in the photo.
+It’s formed by alternating one knit stitch and one purl stitch (k1, p1).
+To create the “ribs,” on every following row, you knit the stitches that look like V’s and purl the stitches that look like bumps as they face you.
+This ensures the columns of knits and purls line up vertically.

 A Note on Gauge: Gauge means how many stitches and rows fit into a certain measurement (like 4 inches).
 For a baby hat, being slightly off isn’t critical, but it’s good practice.
 If you knit a small square (maybe 20 stitches wide for 20 rows) in Garter Stitch, you can measure it to see if it matches the gauge suggested on your yarn label.
 If you have too many stitches per inch, use larger needles; too few, use smaller needles.